EASAC Energy Programme

 The EASAC Energy Steering Panel is nominated by the national science academies.
 It advises on the focus of the energy programme and makes inputs to energy debates internationally.
 It also helps to communicate the findings of EASAC working groups to policy makers at EU and National levels.
 The Energy Steering Panel meets twice per year under the co-Chairmanship of Professor Hanna-Leena Pesonen and Professor Neven Duic.

-The Energy Programme has produced 30 reports and statements since 2004, some of them jointly with the EASAC Environment Programme.
+The Energy Programme has produced over 30 reports and statements since 2004, some of them jointly with the EASAC Environment Programme.